The geometry and DSZ quantization of four-dimensional supergravity: Introduction

 The geometric formulation described in this paper provides the basis of the mathematical framework necessary to investigate the differential-geometric problems arising in four-dimensional supergravity.
 In particular, it allows for a mathematically rigorous formulation of the geometric constraints imposed by supersymmetry through the corresponding Killing spinor equations, in the spirit of \cite{Cortes:2018lan}, thus opening the way for developing the mathematical theory of supergravity supersymmetric solutions and moduli spaces of such.

 \begin{ack} We thank Vicente Cort\'es and Tom\'as Ort\'in for useful comments and discussions.
 The work of C. I. L. was supported by grant IBS-R003-S1.
-The work of C.S.S. is supported by the Germany Excellence Strategy \emph{Quantum Universe} - 390833306. \end{ack}
+The work of C.S.S. is supported by the Germany Excellence Strategy \emph{Quantum Universe} - 390833306 and the 2022 Leonardo Grant for Researchers and Cultural Creators, BBVA Foundation. \end{ack}